devYashraj/devYashraj/README.md

 - 🔥 Passionate MCA graduate with a background in computer science, specializing in web application development using MERN stack, PHP and CodeIgniter.

-- 🚀 Adept at creating dynamic, responsive, and secure web applications, with hands-on experience in developing progressive web apps and e-commerce solutions.
+- 🚀 Adept at creating scalable, optimized and secure web applications, with hands-on experience in developing web apps, PWA's and OMS solutions.

 - 🧠 Proven problem solver with over 700 coding challenges related to data structures and algorithms solved on platforms like LeetCode, Codechef, and Codeforces.